-LUCI explores the capability of a landscape to provide a variety of ecosystem services, such as agricultural production, erosion control, carbon sequestration, flood mitigation, habitat provision etc. It compares the services provided by the current utilisation of the landscape to estimates of its potential capability, and uses this information to identify areas where change might be beneficial, and where maintenance of the status quo might be desirable.
+LUCI is an ecosystem services modelling tool which illustrates the impacts of land use on various ecosystem services.
+It runs at fine spatial scales and compares the current services provided by the landscape with estimates of their potential capability.
+LUCI uses this information to identify areas where landscape usage change might be beneficial, and where maintenance of the status quo might be desirable.

 LUCI is an evolving tool and many other tools are in development.
 LUCI functions at sub-field to national scale simultaneously.
 It uses readily available national data that is easily supplemented with local knowledge.
 To date, LUCI has been applied in several countries, but most extensively in the United Kingdom and New Zealand.

 LUCI requires three datasets to run and can be enhanced with local data if available: